FlorianS4/project_4_django/README.md

 ![Navbar desktop logged in view](/docs/readme-images/navbar-loggedin-desktop.png)

-- The navbar gives the user options depending if they are already logged in or not.
+- The navbar gives the user menu options depending if they are already logged in or not.

 ![Navbar mobile view](/docs/readme-images/navbar-mobile.png)

-- The navbar on mobile has a drop down menu.
+- The navbar on mobile view has a drop down menu.

 #### Footer